Ready to dream big? Then it’s time to take action.

 Does St. Edward’s require the SAT essay?

 The SAT includes an optional essay portion, and St. Edward’s University does not require it for our applicants.
-However, if a student took the essay on the new SAT and would like to provide a score, he or she is welcome to do so.
+However, if a student took the essay on the SAT and would like to provide a score, he or she is welcome to do so.
 Please keep in mind that a submitted essay score will not impact our admission decision or consideration for scholarships.

 How does super scoring work?